• Skip to primary navigation

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.

-Keyword sore throat, tea
+Keyword cinnamon, sore throat, tea

 Tried this recipe?Mention @LifeCurrents or tag #LifeCurrents!